 But most of the time…. they have been given incorrect information.

 This is a good time to mention I absolutely DO NOT recommend getting any breastfeeding advice from your pediatrician.
-Hell, I don’t even recommend you take the advice I’m giving you as THE answer.
+On that note, I don’t even recommend you take the advice I’m giving you as THE end-all answer.

 Neither me nor your baby’s doctor have had the training that a lactation consultant has.
-We both know very top level surface stuff (although I have breastfed two babies and done a shit ton of medical research on the topic).
+We both know very top level surface stuff (although I have breastfed two babies and done a hefty amount of medical research on the topic).